Lisa De Pauw

 Here she is mainly occupied with (medical) terminology, quality control and project management for our clients in the ICT, medical and legal sectors.
 Her curiosity and precision come in handy.
 Furthermore, copywriting projects also fall under her expertise.
 An ideal opportunity to let loose her creativity.

-In her spare time, Marlies enjoys being adventurous and putting on her hiking boots.
+In her spare time, Marlies enjoys being adventurous and pulling on her walking shoes.
 To let off steam, she enjoys playing the saxophone.

 As far as she can remember, literature, languages and words have always been a passion for Elise Haja.
 Her bilingual environment – French and Dutch – was undoubtedly of great influence.
 When she realised translation combined those three areas of expertise, she chose to make it her university major.
 She challenged herself to learn new languages in addition to French, Dutch and English she already mastered, and started a curriculum in German and Russian at the École de Traduction et Interprétation ISTI – Cooremans in Brussels.